There’s a critical personal element that’s likely preventing your Firm from reaching its potential

 Professional practices are unusual business enterprises, relying very heavily on the hearts, minds and expertise of the people who depart the office each day – none more so than the working owners.

-It’s my contention that unless these practitioners sense a direct connection between the Firm’s business plan and what’s important to them personally then they will not be invested in the plan’s accomplishment.
+It’s my contention that unless these practitioners sense a direct connection between the financial firm’s business plan and what’s important to them personally then they will not be invested in the plan’s accomplishment.

 This doesn’t even have to be represented by conscious thought.
 A practitioner who looks at his/her Firm’s plan may intuitively sense, “That’s a lot of work.
 I’m already flat out.
 I’ve got nothing left to give”.
 In such cases, it’s entirely understandable that practitioners quietly go back to doing what they have always done.